Brain Cancer Treatment

 - Lomustine (CCNU, Ceenu).
 Lomustine is an anti-cancer chemotherapy that is FDA approved to be used alone or with other drugs to treat recurrent brain cancer.
 Source: Ceenu prescribing information.

-Tocagen is developing an investigational therapy to treat GBM and AA and is currently recruiting patients into its Phase 2/3 clinical trial, Toca 5.
-Learn about the Toca 5 trial.
+Tocagen is developing an investigational therapy to treat recurrent HGG, which is under evaluation in an ongoing Phase 3 clinical trial, Toca 5.
+The Toca 5 trial is fully enrolled and not recruiting patients.

 See additional brain cancer resources below: